ankaAR/bestiario5e/_creatures/chitine.md

 armor_class: "14 (hide armor)"
 ---

-***Fey Ancestry.*** The chitine has advantage on saving throws against being charmed, and magic can't put the chitine to sleep.
+***Fey Ancestry.*** The chitine has advantage on saving throws against being hechizado, and magic can't put the chitine to sleep.

 ***Sunlight Sensitivity.*** While in sunlight, the chitine has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.